VBernasconi/digital_musicology/milestone2.md

 The Cold War period, whose studied years for this project are from 1958 to 1995, saw the rise of many major and diverse cultural movements.
 This flourishing time also enabled an important increase in the diversity of musical genres.
 Regarding these prompt changes and the socio-econo-political climate, we would like to understand how major genres evolved over time and try to determine, in a second phase of the project, the possible correlations with corresponding important events.
 In order to conduct the research, we worked with the Billboard Charts that weekly provides the top 100 listened musics in the United States.

 ### Research Question and Hypothesis
-Regarding our main research question, which is to understand the evolution of music from 1958 to 1995 and how it might have been impacted by contemporary events, we developed two major hypothesis that will have to be validated or invalidated throughout the conduct of the project:
+Regarding our main research question, which is to understand the evolution of music from 1958 to 1995 and how it might have been impacted by contemporary events, we developed two main hypothesis that will have to be validated or invalidated throughout the conduct of the project:
 1. Based on the following 6 selected features, we expect to see significant variations in a selected range of major genres:
     * **key**: no specific hypothesis was determined regarding this feature.
     * **loudness**: it corresponds to the overall loudness of a track in decibels (dB).
 A hypothesis would be to have an increase of loudness in rock-related genres musics.